msam-dev/PortfolioWebsiteV2/ProjectDetails.md

 For development of the website I used the **React** JavaScript framework inside of Visual Studio Code IDE.\
 For hosting the website, I used **GitHub Pages** with a custom domain name.\

+> If you have any questions contact me here msam.dev/contact